Near Henrico in Henrico County, Virginia — The American South (Mid-Atlantic)

 Erected by Department of Historic Resources.
 (Marker Number V-3.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • Waterways & Vessels.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1636.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 37° 24.443′ N, 77° 16.646′ W. Marker was near Henrico, Virginia, in Henrico County.
-Marker was on New Market Road (Virginia Route 5) 0.6 miles east of Curles Neck Road, on the right when traveling east.
+It was on New Market Road (Virginia Route 5) 0.6 miles east of Curles Neck Road, on the right when traveling east.
 Touch for map.
 Marker was in this post office area: Henrico VA 23231, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Curles Neck and Bremo (a few steps from this marker); Nathaniel Bacon (a few steps from this marker); Captain Thomas Harris (a few steps from this marker); James Crewes (approx. 0.4 miles away); Turkey Island Mansion (approx. 0.4 miles away); Engagement at Malvern Cliffs (approx. 0.4 miles away); The Flood of 1771 (approx. 0.4 miles away); Turkey Island (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this location: A different marker also named Curles Neck and Bremo (a few steps from this marker); Nathaniel Bacon (a few steps from this marker); Captain Thomas Harris (a few steps from this marker); James Crewes (approx. 0.4 miles away); Turkey Island Mansion (approx. 0.4 miles away); Engagement at Malvern Cliffs (approx. 0.4 miles away); The Flood of 1771 (approx. 0.4 miles away); Turkey Island (approx. 0.4 miles away).
 Touch for a list and map of all markers in Henrico.

 More about this marker.
 This marker, originally located at the entrance to Curles Neck Farm, has been moved 0.6 miles east.